ToniFlamboni/StudyBomb/README.md

-# StudyBomb (WIP) - the timer & productivity program with consequences!
+# StudyRush (WIP) - the timer & productivity program with consequences!
 Note: This is a temporary README!
 More details forthcoming.